Written CairoVolt Warranty Delivery Within Egypt

 Option 2: Anker 737 PowerCore 140W — For Those Who Prefer Simplicity

 What it wins over Prime A1695: extreme durability and simplicity.
 The body is precision-machined aluminum, with no moving parts (no fans).
-For rough travel (desert safari, camping, long road trips) — the 737 is more suitable because Prime's fan could be exposed to sand or dust.
+For rough travel (desert safari, camping, long road trips) — the 737 is an excellent choice with its durable aluminum body and no moving parts.

 Criterion Anker Prime 165W (3,950 EGP) Anker 737 140W (4,999 EGP)